e2m32/DAIN/README.md

     $ unzip other-gt-interp.zip
     $ cd ..

-We are good to go by:
+We are good to test by:

     $ CUDA_VISIBLE_DEVICES=0 python demo_MiddleBury.py

 The interpolated results are under `MiddleBurySet/other-result-author/[random number]/`, where the `random number` is used to distinguish different runnings.
 The demo only interpolates one image per example.

+### Running your own videos

 ### Downloading Results
 Our DAIN model achieves the state-of-the-art performance on the UCF101, Vimeo90K, and Middlebury ([*eval*](http://vision.middlebury.edu/flow/eval/results/results-n1.php) and *other*).
-Dowload our interpolated results with:
+Download our interpolated results with:

     $ wget http://vllab1.ucmerced.edu/~wenbobao/DAIN/UCF101_DAIN.zip
     $ wget http://vllab1.ucmerced.edu/~wenbobao/DAIN/Vimeo90K_interp_DAIN.zip